techsoft3d/exchange-polygonica-bridge/readme.md

 Polygonica only supports up to vc140 build tools be used with the Windows SDK 8.1.
 It is possible to use VS2017 and VS2019 by setting these targets in your project settings.
 Polygonica supports older VC versions, but who uses those anymore?

 ## Linux
-In theory it should be possible to build using Linux versions of HOOPS Exchange and Polygonica
+It should be possible to build using Linux versions of HOOPS Exchange and Polygonica

 # Usage